 The benefits of LICC membership include curling in LICC leagues over the coming year and representing LICC in bonspiels (tournaments) anywhere you want to go.
 Additionally, you automatically get membership in the Grand National Curling Club and the United States Curling Association making you a registered curler.
 These memberships provide newsletters during the winter season and updates on all other curling clubs in the United States.
 Other benefits include:

-• Participation in our monthly practice sessions for just $10 a session.
+• Participation in our monthly practice sessions for a small fee.

 • Ability to play in our leagues and to sub in additional leagues at no charge